SteloPin/SetReg_altcolor/README.md

 Before any change, a backup of registry part HKEY_CURRENT_USER\Software\Freeware\Visual PinMame can be done.
 All changes to the registry can be logged at file SetReg_altcolor.log

-SetReg_altcolor can be used interactive or in silent mode only by using parameters.
+SetReg_altcolor can be used interactive or in silent mode by using parameters.

 Possible parameters are :
 - Path to altcolor folder e.g. ''C:\Visual Pinball\VPinMAME\altcolor''